awesto/django-shop/docs/reference/notifications.rst

 "*Prepayment deposited*" and "*No Payment Required*".

 The merchant can attach a notification for each of these transition targets.
-Here he must chose one from the prepared collection.
+Here he must choose one from the prepared collection.

 The Recipient